 RE-LAUNCHING OF ICO AND FURTHER EXPANSION

-Inner City Outreach hires Pastor Olu Jegede as Executive Director.
-Olu’s youth community development experience honed during the grassroots programming years of CCC were key factors for this decision.
+Inner City Outreach hired Pastor Olu Jegede as Executive Director.
+Olu’s youth outreach and community development experience (honed during the grassroots programming years of CCC) were key factors in this decision.
 With Olu as the strategic leader of ICO, stakeholders felt that the programs would continue to grow in both breadth and depth to effect community change.
-The After-school Homework Program also expands to the Africentric Alternative School.
+The After-school Homework Program expanded to the Africentric Alternative School at this time.

 2011